MEDFORD, Ore. — DANCIN Vineyards in Oregon’s Rogue Valley announced Tuesday that it has hired Brian Denner to take over as head winemaker.

 While the Marcas also produce a Syrah, they focus on Pinot Noir and Chardonnay, Last year, they reported crushing 36 tons, prompting them to build a state-of-the-art winemaking facility they expect will be operating in time for the 2014 harvest at their 2,500-case winery.

 “Brian’s approach to viticulture and winemaking is consistent with our philosophy of creating an honest expression of Pinot Noir and Chardonnay in the south part of the state,” said Marca, who studied at Oregon State University and University of California-Davis while preparing for life after running a construction company in Sacramento.

 The Marcas have seven clones of Pinot Noir planted — Dijon 777, Pommard, Dijon 115, Wadenswil 2A, Dijon 828, Dijon 667 and Dijon 114 — in addition to Chardonnay clones Robert Young 17, Dijon 76 and Wente 72.
-A shaded aspect to their 10-acre estate, along with an elevation range of 1,500 to 1,700 feet, benefits the vines are hottest points of the day during the summer.
+A shaded aspect to their 10-acre estate, along with an elevation range of 1,500 to 1,700 feet, benefits the vines during hottest points of the day in the summer.

 DANCIN Vineyards also bottles Pinot Noir from the Dundee Hills and McMinnville regions.

 Denner received a degree in enology from Fresno State in 1997 and worked as cellarmaster at Williams Selyem in Healdsburg, Calif., from 2000-2003, He then moved to South America to become an assistant winemaker for Kingston Family Vineyards in Casablanca, Chile.

 This will not be the first time Denner has made wine for the Marcas.
 In 2010, when he first moved to the Rogue Valley, Denner worked on the inaugural vintage for DANCIN Vineyards.